-Gateway students enrolled in the 8th grade have the opportunity to take at least two courses (Pre AP Algebra 1 and Spanish 1 or French 1) for high school credit.
-Students in grades 7 and 8 are eligible for additional courses for high school credit.
+Gateway students enrolled in the 7th and 8th grade have the opportunity to earn up to three high school credits by successfully completing the following high school courses: Algebra 1, Spanish 1, and Fundamentals of Computer Science.
 Qualification will be determined based on previous school recommendations, state testing history, and placement testing.
 Students successfully completing a high school course in middle school will be given the corresponding credit towards graduation requirements and will continue to advance to the next level of course, as appropriate.
+High school credit courses taken in middle school do not count in the 6.0 weighted GPA but do count into the 4.0 unweighted GPA.